 You need to go through the steps of issuing the ownership certificates, whether that’s stock or membership certificates.
 It’s an important part of the “formalities” that need to be followed when you have a company.

 If you don’t follow the formalities, the courts won’t use the corporation or LLC to “protect” you when the company has a problem.

 Issuing Membership Certificates

-In issuing membership certificates, you need to get a membership ledger and membership certificates.
-It is absolutely analogous to getting a stock ledger and stock certificates to issue in a corporation.
+In issuing membership certificates, first get a blank stock or certificate form and a ledger.
+You can get the paperwork at the office supply store.
+It will be ten or twenty dollars. you need to get a membership ledger and membership certificates.
+The LLC Wizard contains a membership ledger and membership certificates, along with instructions for filling them out.
+This is similar to getting a stock ledger and stock certificates to issue in a corporation.

 Issuing membership certificates So Your Trust Owns Your LLC

-If membership interests have already been issued, then you will have to get the certificates back, cancel them on the ledger and then reissue a new certificate in the name of the trust and make a new entry in the ledger.
+If you have already completed issuing membership certificates, in your name, and you want to put them in the name or your trust.
+You will have to get the certificates, cancel them on the ledger and then reissue a new certificate in the name of the trust and make a new entry in the ledger.

 It’s not hard.
 You just need someone to give you the little clues.
-If you want a primer on “issuing stock in the name of your trust,” ask for that in an email also.
-Use firstname.lastname@example.org with a subject line “issuing stock in the name of a trust.”
-I am happy to help.
-If you have questions, let me know and I will try to get them answered.
+If you want a primer on “issuing stock in the name of your trust,” take a look at the LLC Wizard.
+It is the easiest way to deal with LLC questions.